DeusSeos/Shepherd/README.md

 # Rancher Config-as-Code

-A configuration-as-code project for managing Rancher deployments and resources programmatically using Rust.
+A configuration-as-code software for managing Rancher deployments and resources programmatically written in Rust.
 This project aims to simplify and standardize Rancher configuration management across environments, promoting automation, reproducibility, and version control.

 ## Features

-- Declarative configuration for Rancher clusters, projects, and workloads
+- Declarative configuration for Rancher projects, roletempales, and projectroletemplatebindings
 - Support for GitOps workflows
-- CLI and library interfaces (WIP)
 - Validation and dry-run modes
 - Integration with RK-API